‘RHOC’ Season 12 Cast: Kelly Dodd, Vicki Gunvalson Return With Tamra Judge

 “I’m not saying I’m perfect, I’ve said some things that weren’t appropriate, but you know, I think people like to see that and then again, I think a lot of people don’t.”

-Kelly Dodd may not have the best experience last season, but it seems like she’s still ready to give the franchise another shot.
+Kelly Dodd may not have the best experience last season but it seems like she’s still ready to give the franchise another shot.
 Sources revealed that RHOC fans will still see her, along with her new BFF Vicki Gunvalson, return for Season 12.

 As Inquisitr previously reported, rumors have been circulating online that Kelly Dodd and Vicki Gunvalson were trying to get Tamra Judge fired from Real Housewives of Orange County.
 Insiders revealed that the two were “begging” Bravo producers to bring Gretchen Rossi back to the show.
 If Gretchen were to return, Kelly and Vicki felt that it would be a much fairer fight against the other Housewives.